Kazmirchuk/nats-tcl/CoreAPI.md

 |ping|ErrTimeout<br/>basic-19|N/A|ErrConnectionClosed|ErrConnectionClosed<br/>cluster-3.1|ErrConnectionClosed<br/>basic-18.3|
 |sync fetch|ErrTimeout<br/>jet_stream-4.2|N/A |continues ok |ErrTimeout<br/>jet_stream-8.3 |ErrConnectionClosed |
 |async fetch|$timeout=1, blank msg<br/>jet_stream-5.2|N/A |continues ok |$timeout=1, blank msg |callback not invoked |

+Both "connection lost" and "connection closed" are represented as `$nats::status_closed`.
+Users can distinguish between the two cases by checking `$last_error` that is blank in the latter case.

 # Encrypted TLS Connections
 NATS can be [configured](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/tls) to encrypt connections using TLS.
 Note that according to the NATS protocol, the handshake always starts with plain TCP.
 If the [INFO](https://docs.nats.io/reference/reference-protocols/nats-protocol#info) message from NATS contains `tls_required=true`, then the client upgrades the connection to TLS before sending the `CONNECT` message.